MISSISSIPPI CODE TITLE 45.

 sheriff shall promptly notify the department and initiate a criminal

-prosecution against the offender for the failure to register or reregister.
-The
+prosecution against the offender for the failure to register, reregister or

 (4) A violation of this chapter shall result in the arrest of the